 - Is VUIM accredited?

 Yes, VUIM is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), recognized by the Department of Education and certified to operate by the State Council of Higher Education in Virginia (SCHEV).

 - Can I work full-time and attend VUIM classes?

 Yes, you can work full time and attend classes at VUIM.
-Our schedule is designed to provide as much flexibility a possible.
+Our schedule is designed to provide as much flexibility as possible.
 As with all advice on this subject, the answer to this question will be more nuanced when we learn the details of your full-time employment.
-For example, is full time a standard 40-hour workweek or is it 50-60.
+For example, is full-time a standard 40-hour workweek or is it 50-60.
 And what additional responsibilities do you have?

 - Can I work part-time and complete the Master of Acupuncture in the expected three (3) year time frame?

 Yes, you can work part-time and complete our programs within the expected time frame.

 - Approximately how many students are in each class session?